Auxiliary Function-Based Algorithm for Blind Extraction of a Moving Speaker: Introduction

 The mixing parameters in \eqref{eq:model} and \eqref{eq:STFT_BSS_model}, that is, the impulse responses and the mixing matrices, respectively, are constant over $n$ and $\ell$.
 The models can thus describe only situations where sources and acoustic conditions are static.
 Recordings involving moving sources can be modeled by making these mixing parameters time or frame-dependent \cite{taseska2018}.
 We will consider the processing of signals in the STFT domain.

 BSS embraces a large number of methods, vast majority of which assume static mixing models \cite{makino2007,comon2010handbook}.
-Independent Component Analysis (ICA), the most popular one, is based on the assumption that the original signals are {\em statistically independent} \cite{comon1994,hyvarinen2001}.
+Independent Component Analysis (ICA), the most popular one, { can separate {\em statistically independent} signals up to their order and scales \cite{comon1994,hyvarinen2001}}.
 Its deployment in audio applications in the STFT domain is called Frequency-Domain ICA (FDICA).
 In FDICA, each mixture in \eqref{eq:STFT_BSS_model}, that is, each frequency bin, is processed separately \cite{smaragdis1998,ASSSEbook2018}.
 This gives rise to the permutation problem: The separated frequency components have random order and must be aligned in order to retrieve the full-band separated signals \cite{sawada2004sap}.
 Independent Vector Analysis (IVA) is an extension of ICA that treats all mixtures in \eqref{eq:STFT_BSS_model} simultaneously using a joint statistical model \cite{kim2006,kim2007,ono2011stable}.
 The frequency components of the original signals form the so-called vector components, and IVA aims at maximizing their mutual higher-order dependencies while the whole vector components should be independent \cite{kim2007}.
 A recent extension of IVA is Independent Low Rank Matrix Analysis (ILRMA) where the vector components are assumed to obey a low-rank model, which is actually an advanced vector-source model.
 For example, ILRMA combines the IVA and Nonnegative Matrix Factorization (NMF) in \cite{kitamura2016determined,kitamura2018}.

 The above static mixture-based methods can be used to separate/extract moving sources by being applied on short intervals where the mixture is approximately static.
 Indeed, on-line recursive modifications are typically implemented to process data sample-by-sample or frame-by-frame using an exponential forgetting update of inner parameters; see, e.g., \cite{taniguchi2014,khan2015}.
 The tuning of such on-line implementations poses a difficult and application-dependent problem.